blair-robot-project/robot-grav-site/user/pages/01.HOME/03._about/text.md

 ## **About Our Team**

 ##### Mission
-Our mission is to expose students to complex problems in a collaborative environment in order to promote personal and intellectual growth while building and competing annually with a well-designed and fabricated robot.
+> Our mission is to expose students to complex problems in a collaborative environment in order to promote personal and intellectual growth while building and competing annually with a well-designed and fabricated robot.
 Through our activities, we encourage youth to pursue degrees and careers in STEM.

-##### History
+[//]: # (##### About Us)
-Composed of students and alumni from Montgomery Blair High School and the surrounding area, our team has been continuously expanding and attracting new members since its establishment in 1999.
+Composed of students and alumni from Montgomery Blair High School and the surrounding area, our team has been continually expanding, innovating, and attracting new members since its establishment in 1999.
-[Click here](../../04.HISTORY) for a full history of our team.
+[Click here](../../04.ABOUT_US) to find out more about our team.

 ##### What is FIRST?
 > The mission of FIRST® is to inspire young people to be science and technology